sola-st/RepairAgent/README.md

 Before you start using RepairAgent, ensure that your system meets the following requirements:

 - **Docker**: Version 20.04 or higher.
 For installation instructions, see the [Docker documentation](https://docs.docker.com/get-docker).
 - **VS Code**: Not a hard requirement but highly recommended.
-VS Code provides an easy way to interact with RepairAgent using DevContainers (see the instructions below).
+VS Code provides an easy way to interact with RepairAgent using Dev Containers (see the instructions below).
 - **OpenAI Token and Credits**:
   - Create an account on the OpenAI website and purchase credits to use the API.
   - Generate an API token on the same website.
 - **Disk Space**:
     - At least 40GB of available disk space on your machine.
 The code itself does not take 40GB.
 However, the dependencies might take up to 8GB, and files generated from running on different instances may use more.
 40GB is a safe estimate.
-    - If you are using VS Code DevContainers, you can avoid pulling the heavy Docker image (~22GB).
+    - If you are using VS Code Dev Containers, you can avoid pulling the heavy Docker image (~22GB).
 - **Internet Access**: Required while running RepairAgent to connect to OpenAI's API.

 ---